HugoJBello/java-project-templates/README.md

 # java-project-templates
-A set of project templetes from different java frameworks
+A set of project templetes for different java frameworks